M-Chimiste/TheseusInsight/electron-app/DISTRIBUTION_README.md

 ## ✅ Complete Distribution Solution

-This app now has a **fully automated build process** that creates DMGs ready for distribution to other Macs.
+This app now has a **fully automated build process** that creates DMGs ready for distribution to other Macs with **verified working solution**.

 ## 🚀 For Developers: Building the App